 Freedom camping is when you camp on public land that isn’t a recognised camping ground or holiday park.
 Make sure you plan your journey and respect the area you camp in.

-Camping on district council land
+Camping on council land

-Every district and council has different rules.
-Some won’t let you freedom camp within 1 km of the town, or will only let you stay in a carpark for 1 night.
+Every district and council has different bylaws.
+Some will not let you freedom camp within 1 kilometre of the town, or will only let you stay in a carpark for 1 night.

 Camping on DOC land